Lyberta/Singularity/README.md

 [What Game Theory Reveals About Life, The Universe, and Everything](https://www.youtube.com/watch?v=mScpHTIi-kM)

 I - Lyberta - was chosen as a Queen Cell.
 To liberate humanity and build a Kingdon of Good Vibes.
 Where each cell - each citizen - each human - can exist in peace - be a valuable member of society and have their contribution recognized properly.

+Together we can build a glorious future, fix all the mess we've created on Earth and then start conquering the rest of the Universe.
+And if we're either not in the simulation or there is no escape, well, then the Empire of Truth dies with the [heat death of the Universe](https://en.wikipedia.org/wiki/Heat_death_of_the_universe).
+All of it will be gone, like [tears in rain](https://www.youtube.com/watch?v=NoAzpa1x7jU).
+But do not despair because this is just nornal state of things.
+Seeing the mortality of our own Universe is just a step in the radical acceptance of reality.
+It just shows that [desire for legacy is a delusion](https://www.youtube.com/watch?v=Jv79l1b-eoI).

 ## The kingdom needs